RichardSneyd/coding-kata-platform-backend/readme.md

 # EvalController

 This is arguably the most important part of the API - where we submit attempted solutions, and evaluate them against the `TestSuite` of a specified `Problem`, then return a `EvalResult`, which will either be successful, or not.
-No logging allowed in the code when submitting to EvalController, or they will mess up the output evaluation.
+User logging, such as sout or console.log, are programmatically removed before evaluation to avoid outcome corruption.
 POST request to: `/user/eval/{problemId}`, with following
 JSON format:

 ```json